Maruthamalai Temple in Coimbatore – A Divine Abode of Lord Murugan

 • 🔹 He spent his early years handling snakes until he met a sage who enlightened him about the true purpose of life.

-• 🔹 Through deep meditation and devotion to Lord Murugan, Pambatti Siddhar attained spiritual enlightenment and had a divine vision of the Lord.
+• 🔹 Through deep meditation devotion to Lord Murugan Pambatti Siddhar attained spiritual enlightenment had a divine vision of the Lord.

-• 🔹 Today, his shrine is located within the temple, where devotees pay respects and seek spiritual wisdom and protection.
+• 🔹 Today his shrine is located within the temple where devotees pay respects seek spiritual wisdom protection.

 Maruthamalai’s Connection to Siddhars